pulse2percept/pulse2percept/doc/topics/encoders.rst

 .. code-block:: python

-    encoder = p2p.stimuli.FrequencyEncoder(
+    implant.encoder = p2p.stimuli.FrequencyEncoder(
-        implant, amp=50 * uA, freq_range=(0, 100 * Hz)
+        amp=50 * uA,
+        freq_range=(0, 60 * Hz),
     )
-    implant.stim = encoder.encode(source)
+    implant.stim = source

-A gray level of 0 then maps to 0 Hz and a gray level of 255 to 100 Hz, with pulse amplitude fixed at 50 uA.
+A gray level of 0 then maps to 0 Hz and a gray level of 1 to 60 Hz, with pulse amplitude fixed at 50 uA.
+How high the range can go depends on the implant's
+raster: a sweep through its groups has to fit inside the shortest pulse period requested.
+See :ref:`topics-rasters`.

 Frames and pulses have separate clocks
 --------------------------------------